Casa da Rua de D. Hugo: History

 Traces unearthed in the 1980s, trace antecedents to a proto-historic redoubt, that may have assisted in early Roman occupation, leading to a late medieval successor.
 The original "residence" was Gothic but destroyed; the owners took advantage of the original walls to construct a new building.

 In 1871, the residence was owned by Manuel Cardoso Corte Real.

 In the 1980s, archeological excavations were undertaken in the interior of the building, revealing that the site was likely occupied far earlier than originally expected; human occupation remotes to the 4th or 5th century.

 In 1993, the building was recuperated and the seat of the Secção Regional do Norte da Ordem dos Arquitectos (North Regional Section of the Order of Architects) was transferred to site.
 The following year the site won the João de Almada prize for the onsite architectural design.

 Architecture

-The residence is located in an urban area, addorssed to a visible medieval wall, alongside the Sé Cathedral, with a small parking area in the northwest.
+The residence is located in an urban area, adjacent to a visible medieval wall, alongside the Sé Cathedral, with a small parking area in the northwest.

 The interior, at 3 m depth, through 20 layers of archaeological excavations, archaeologists discovered integrated architectural ruins dating to the 4th century.
 These included the vestiges of a proto-historic Castro that lead to the formation of the city, as well as Roman and late Medieval periods.